c-daly/apollo/docs/PERSONA_LLM_INTEGRATION.md

 ## Chat Panel Metadata & Telemetry

-The Apollo web chat now forwards every Hermes `/llm` invocation with a consistent metadata envelope so downstream services (Hermes, diagnostics, persona diary) can reason about the conversation context:
+The Apollo web chat now posts to `POST /api/chat/stream`, which keeps the browser almost stateless.
+The request body contains the trimmed chat history plus the metadata envelope below; the API forwards the call to Hermes `/llm`, streams chunks back to the UI via Server-Sent Events (SSE), and records telemetry + persona entries on the server:

 - `surface`: Always `apollo-webapp.chat-panel` for the browser UI.
 - `version`: The `VITE_APP_VERSION` string baked into the build (defaults to `dev`).